learn-co-curriculum/rails-generators-readme/README.md

 ![Chainsaw Example](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/chainsaw_example.jpg)

-In the same way as our chainsaw example, certain generators create quite a bit of code, and if that code is not going to be used it will clutter the application code and cause confusion for future developers.
-A few years ago I took over as the lead developer for a large legacy Rails application.
+In the same manner as our chainsaw example, certain generators create quite a bit of code.
+If that code is not going to be used, it will needlessly clutter the application code and cause confusion for future developers.
+One of our instructors recounts the following all-too-familiar anecdote:
+>A few years ago I took over as the lead developer for a large legacy Rails application.
 The previous developer had relied on generators, even when they shouldn't have been used, and the end result was that it took months to simply figure out what code was being used and what was 'garbage' code that simply came from the generators.

 So when is the right time to use a generator?
-After we've gone over the actions of each of the generators I think the answer to this query will become readily apparent and we'll walk through some case studies to help understand when each type of generator is beneficial.
+After we've gone over the actions of each of the generators, the answer to this query should become readily apparent.
+In addition, we'll walk through some case studies to help understand when each type of generator is beneficial.

 ## Rails Generate

-Each of the generators are entered into the terminal and will follow the syntax:
+All of the Rails generators are entered as commands into the terminal and will follow this syntax:

 ```
-rails generate <name of generator>
+rails generate <name of generator> <options> --no-test-framework
 ```

+`--no-test-framework` is a flag that tells the generator not to create any tests for the newly-generated models, controllers, etc. When you're working on your own Rails applications, you don't need the flag — it's quite helpful for quickly stubbing out a test suite.
+However, it's necessary for Learn.co labs because we don't want Rails adding additional tests on top of the test suite that already comes with the lesson.

-For efficiency sake, Rails created an alias method for `generate` and allows you to simply use `g`, so the CLI command above could be shortened to:
+For efficiency's sake, Rails aliased the `generate` method to `g`, so the CLI command above could be shortened to:

 ```
-rails g <name of generator>
+rails g <name of generator> <options> --no-test-framework
 ```

 ## Different types of generators

 Below are the main generators that Rails offers.
-We'll go through examples of each of them in their own section:
+We'll go through examples of each:

 * Migrations
 * Models